dcc7/Project3/README.md

   - Netlify for front end hosting

 ### To be added in future versions:
-  - additional charts displaying the volume of transactions.
+  - Additional charts displaying the volume of transactions.
-  - bug fixes to the x-axis of charts.
+  - Bug fixes to the x-axis of charts.